PeterMathijssen/App-Inventor-Documentation/monetization/admob-rewarded-video.md

 # AdMob Rewarded Video

-Rewarded video ads are full screen video ad that engages user and gives them option of watching it in full in exchange for in-app rewards.
+**Rewarded video ads** are full screen video ad that engages user and gives them option of watching it in full in exchange for in-app rewards.
 After watching the 10-30 second video-ad, app developers will earn revenue and app-user will be rewarded to such options as receiving game-coins for unlocking app-levels.
 More information about AdMob Rewarded Videos can be found here:

 [https://www.google.com/admob/monetize.html\#?monetize-tabset\_activeEl=rewarded-video](https://www.gitbook.com/book/appybuilder/reference/edit#)

+or by watching this video here: https://youtu.be/JRchxfbtxDA

-AppyBuilder now includes this as a non-visible component that can be found under Monetize category:
+**AppyBuilder **now includes this as a non-visible component that can be found under Monetize category:

 ![](/assets/rewardedvideo-1.png)